Utrecht has had a Low Emission Zone in place since the 1st July 2007.

 There is also a lorry ban on the street "`s-Gravendijkwal" in the city center for lorries > 3.5T.

-The Netherlands have a Low Emission Zone scheme that applies to lorries > 3.5T:
+All cities in the Netherlands that have a Low Emission Zone, have a scheme that applies to lorries > 3.5T.

 The Dutch LEZ signs are: